python/cpython/Doc/reference/simple_stmts.rst

    annotated_assignment_stmt: `augtarget` ":" `expression`
                             : ["=" (`starred_expression` | `yield_expression`)]

-The difference from normal :ref:`assignment` is that only single target is allowed.
+The difference from normal :ref:`assignment` is that only a single target is allowed.

 For simple names as assignment targets, if in class or module scope, the annotations are evaluated and stored in a special class or module